Ada Schnee: Married life

 After Samoa, Heinrich Schnee served in diplomatic positions in London and Berlin, and in 1912 was appointed governor of German East Africa (GEA).
 Unlike his predecessors in this office, Schnee was not an aristocrat and military officer, but a middle-class academic.
-Further, he was accompanied by his wife of British origin, and the couple set up a bourgeois household, including a grand piano specifically adapted to tropical conditions.
+Further, he was accompanied by his wife of New Zealand origin, and the couple set up a bourgeois household, including a grand piano specifically adapted to tropical conditions.

 In Schnee's first two years of service, the colony was developed through the completion of the central railway line between Lake Tanganyika and Dar es Salaam on the east coast, advances in public and animal health, as well as improved relations between settlers and the colonial administration.
 During some of his official activities, Ada Schnee accompanied her husband, for example on visits to the German communities in Tanga and other northern regions of the country in December 1913.

 World War I

 When World War I broke out in August 1914 and German and British troops were fighting the East African campaign, Ada Schnee was in a difficult position.
 Born and raised in New Zealand and Australia, she was proud of her British background.
 Nevertheless, she was loyal to her husband and decided to support the German side.
 As an assertive British woman who advised her husband in full confidence, she was met with resentment by the conservatives in the German colony.
 This was particularly true of the military officers closest to the Schutztruppe commander, Paul von Lettow-Vorbeck.
 Heinrich Schnee's deputy, Wilhelm Methner, later wrote about her predicament during the war:

 The wife of the governor, who was English by birth, suffered the bitter fate of seeing the sons of her fatherland and of her adoptive country in battle against each other.
 This brave and upright woman had to bear with much hostility.